 How the GP can support a person with dementia

-It is important that people with dementia have regular checkups with their GP and see them as soon as possible if they develop any health concerns.
-This factsheet looks at the different forms of support available from a GP for a person with dementia.
+GPs and GP practice staff (including practice nurses) have an important role in supporting people with dementia and their carers.
+It is important that people with dementia and carers have regular check-ups with their own doctor (at least once a year).
+They should see them as soon as possible if they have any concerns about their health.
+This factsheet looks at the different kinds of support available from a GP for a person with dementia.
 It also explains how they and their carer can access them.

-GPs can offer a range of support to a person with dementia, including:
+GPs and the practice team (eg nurses and healthcare assistants) can offer a range of support to a person with dementia, including:

 - general advice on ways of preventing illness and promoting fitness

 - support with care planning for the future